lpalbou/Contextuals/docs/api/weather_data_structures.md

 # Weather API Data Structures

-This document describes the data structures returned by the various weather API methods in Contextual-CC.
+This document describes the data structures returned by the various weather API methods in Contextuals.

 ## Common Structure